yumnanaveed14-hub/MEDICAL-INSURANCE-COST-PREDICTION-USIGN-MACHINE-LEARNING/README.md

 This project focuses on predicting medical insurance costs using machine learning techniques.
 The goal is to analyze different factors such as age, BMI, smoking habits, and region, and predict the insurance charges for an individual.

-This project was developed as a semester-end Machine Learning project.

 # Objectives
 - To understand how machine learning can be used for cost prediction
 - To analyze factors affecting medical insurance charges
 - To build and compare regression-based ML models
 - To deploy the trained model using different interfaces

 # Dataset
 - Source: Kaggle (Medical Insurance Dataset)